What Is The YPA Programme?

 Before deployment to the Senate and the National Assembly, the YPAs went through a comprehensive training programme at the Pakistan Institute for Parliamentary Services (PIPS), conducted by experts from relevant fields.
 The training aimed to equip YPAs with the essential knowledge and skills required for making positive contributions to parliamentary work.

-The training process concluded with a certificate award ceremony in which the honourable Speaker of the National Assembly of Pakistan was the Chief Guest.
+The training process concluded with a certificate award ceremony in which the YPAs were awarded the certificates to honour their achievements.

 YPAs in Action